Kyagara/hagelslag/README.md

 ## Ideas

-- As of now, `hagelslag` will take ages to finish scanning just once, use non-blocking sockets or anything thats lets me fire and forget sockets spawning/working.
+- As of now, `hagelslag` will take ages to finish scanning just once, use non-blocking sockets, maybe use libevent or something similar.

-- Adding to the above, 'how the hell do I stop my computer bursting into flames when it starts spamming database inserts and thousands of sockets being created/used/destroyed'.

-- Investigate why some servers status response get cropped, probably because of modded servers, proxies or different versions.

 - Maybe add bedrocks servers to the Minecraft scanner.